martlin2cz/nanotube-cms/README.md

 ### Templates

 In nanotube I say, you never can make precise web design without programing or HTML/CSS coding.
-So, templates, the-how-the-final-web-page-would-like is just a PHP class.
-You can override one of provided or you can implement completelly custom.
+So, template, the-how-the-final-web-page-would-like is just a PHP class.
+You can override one of provided or implement completelly custom.

 ### Plugins